apify/actor-scraper/web-scraper/README.md

 - **`customData: Object`**

-  Contains the object provided in the **Custom data** (`customData`) input configuration option.
+  Contains the object provided in the **Custom data** (`customData`) input setting.
-  This is useful for passing various dynamic parameters or settings to your Web Scraper using API.
+  This is useful for passing dynamic parameters to your Web Scraper using API.

 - **`enqueueRequest(request, [options]): AsyncFunction`**

   Adds a new URL to the request queue, if it wasn't already there.
-  To use it, the [**Use request queue**](#use-request-queue) option must be enabled, otherwise the function throws an error.
+  To call this function, the [**Use request queue**](#use-request-queue) option must be enabled, otherwise an error will be thrown.
   The `request` parameter is an object containing details of the request, with properties such as `url`, `userData`, `headers` etc.
   For the full list of the supported properties, see the